-• The integration of a designated recreation area to the northern portion of the caravan park, with appropriate car parking to be allocated in Haggarty Street.
-(Portion of caravan park to be relocated south, as further outlined in sections below]

-• Safe and designated swimming area.
+- The integration of a designated water play and/or water park to the northern portion of the caravan park, with appropriate car parking to be allocated in Haggarty Street.
+[Portion of caravan park to be relocated south, as further outlined in sections below] - Safe and designated swimming area.